bhamblin2026/wmrn-radio-history-archive/content/people-programming/_index.md

 - Technical modernization and FM development (2000s)
 - Digital adaptation and contemporary operations (2010s–present)

-Specific programs, promotional initiatives, and defining broadcast moments are documented throughout the Archive and linked via accession records where available.
+Specific programs, promotional initiatives, and defining broadcast moments are documented as archival materials are verified and accessioned.

----

 ## Documentation Standards

 Biographical summaries and programming references are based on:

 - Archival recordings
 - Station promotional materials
 - Newspaper coverage
 - Regulatory filings
 - Public records
 - Contributor documentation

 Corrections, service dates, and contextual additions are welcomed to strengthen historical accuracy.